jetbrains-academy/anderson/README.md

 - `line_height` – Line height.
 By default, `1.4`.
 - `speed` – Playback speed.
 By default, `1`.
 - `no_loop` – Disable animation loop.
 By default, `false`.

+There are several kinds of actions that can be present in the `scenario`:
+- `enter` – Enter some string in the terminal.
+- `expect` – Wait for some string in the terminal.
+- `delay` – Overwrite the `keystroke_delay` argument. **Note**: the overwriting happens globally, therefore if you need to change this argument for some part of the scenario, don't forget to revert to the default value.
+- `wait` – Overwrite the `action_delay` argument. **Note**: the overwriting happens globally, therefore if you need to change this argument for some part of the scenario, don't forget to revert to the default value.

 Examples of config files you can see in the [`examples`](examples) folder.